Virginia Commonwealth University School of the Arts: Admission

 VCU School of the Arts on average services a student body of 3,000 students, of which 200 are enrolled in graduate programs.
 The class of 2019 consists of approximately 600 freshman students, out of a pool of nearly 2,500 applicants.
 The average student in that class possesses a 3.7 GPA and a 1147 score on the SAT.
 45 percent of incoming students are afforded merit-based scholarships.
 Prospective students of fine arts and design are asked to submit a portfolio of work along with their standardized test scores and high school transcripts.
 Through an online submission page, applicants submit between 12 and 16 works of art that they have created over the past two years.
 The work is expected to be exemplary of their current skill and potential in any chosen discipline.
 The school does not accept physical portfolios.

 Among leading arts and design schools in the United States, VCUarts has the lowest annual tuition.

 Programs

 VCUarts offers bachelor's degrees in disciplines ranging from the fine arts to performance, design, and scholarly research.
 As a prerequisite, all students who wish to enter into any of the school's fine art and design programs must first pass a year of Art Foundation, or "A.F.O."

-The 16 graduate programs at VCU School of the Arts, particularly Sculpture + Extended Media, are among the most highly ranked in the country according to U.S. News & World Reports 2016 rankings.
+As of 2025, VCUarts is ranked at number four in the U.S. News & World Report list of "Best Art Schools".
+It is ranked #4 in Graphic Design, #12 in Painting/Drawing, #2 in Printmaking, #1 in Sculpture, and #5 in Time-Based Media/New Media.
+In the 2016 U.S. News & World Report rankings, VCUarts was ranked as the #2 art school in the U.S., and six of their 16 programs were ranked in the top 10 (ceramics, glass, graphic design, sculpture, painting, and printmaking).
+VCU was previously ranked #4 in both the 2012 and 2008 U.S. News & World Report rankings.
+In 2017, Artsy described VCU as one of "The 15 Top Art Schools in the United States."